-Whilst every effort is made to ensure our maintenance programme is kept up to date, the exact timing of any specific maintenance activity may be impacted upon by adverse wetaher and flood incidents, available resource or national environmental incidents that may prevent the work being completed as planned.
+Whilst every effort is made to ensure our maintenance programme is kept up to date, the exact timing of any specific maintenance activity may be affected by adverse weather and flood incidents, available resource or national environmental incidents that may prevent the work being completed as planned.

-We focus our effort on those activities that help us manage flood risk and coastal erosion, and where there are economically and environmentally justified reasons for doing so.
-The work we do includes:
+We focus our effort on activities that help us manage flood risk and coastal erosion, and where there are economically and environmentally justified reasons for doing so.
+The work activities we undertake include:

-Each year our programme of works also included work to repair and reinstate flood defence assets following a flood event, or to reinstate an asset that has deteriorated during normal operational activities.
+Each year our programme of works also includes work to repair and reinstate flood defence assets following a flood event, or to reinstate an asset that has deteriorated during normal operational activities.

-We routinely consider other types of watercourse management, such as desilting and vegitation removal, to reduce flood risk.
-Typically, in-channel maintenance activities cost £20 Million a year.
+We routinely consider other types of watercourse management, such as desilting and vegetation removal, to reduce flood risk.
+In 2012/13, we spent around £45 million on in-channel maintenance activities.
 This includes the de-silting of rivers at critical locations, including those locations where we are the navigation authority.